vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ( dish of rice and peas and spices, Marathi khicaời ); gift of dark garment, dark cow and dark blanket.
 Visti and Bhadrā mean the same thing.
 Vide HV II.
 719-724, KN

 330, Sm K 565-566.
-Viṣnu-Vi.
+Viṣṇu-Vi.
 Dh.
 III.
-123 lays down what names of Viṣnu should
+123 lays down what names of Viṣṇu should

 be taken on certain occasions, such as crossing a river (when one is to remember Matsya, Kūrma and Varāha), or when the planets or naksatras are unfavourable or when one is in danger from robbers and tigers &c. ( remember name Nșsimha ); Vi.
 Dh.
 III.
 124 sets out the names of Vispu to be uttered in months from Cai., or on weekdays, nakṣatras, tithis; chap.
 125 deals with the names to be taken

 when visiting certain holy places, countries &c.
-Viṣnutrimārtivrata-Viṣnu has three forms or manifestations
+Viṣṇutrimārtivrata-Viṣṇu has three forms or manifestations

 viz.
-Vāyu, the Moon and the Sun; these protect all the three worlds; they are also inside the bodies of men as vāta, pitta (bile ) and kapha (phlegm); in this way Viṣnu has three palpable forms; worship Him on Jy. śu.
+Vāyu, the Moon and the Sun; these protect all the three worlds; they are also inside the bodies of men as vāta, pitta (bile ) and kapha (phlegm); in this way Viṣṇu has three palpable forms; worship Him on Jy. śu.
 3 observing a fast; in early morning worship Vāyu, offer at midday homa in Agni with yavas and sesame, at sunset worship the Moon in water; for a year (on each 3rd of su.); worshipper reaches heaven; if he performs for three years, he is in heaven for

 5000 years; Vi.
 Dh.
 III.
 136. 1-26.
-Viṣnutrirātravrata-on K. śu.
+Viṣṇutrirātravrata-on K. śu.
 9th; make a golden image of Hari

 and of Tulasi and worship for three days and celebrate

 marriage of Tulasi with Hari; NS 204.
-Viṣnuderakiurata-begin on 1st tithi of K.; for a year; bathe
+Viṣṇuderakiurata-begin on 1st tithi of K.; for a year; bathe

-with pañcagavya and partake of it; worship of Vasudeva with bāṇa flowers, sandalwood paste and sumptuous naive dya; resolve to abstain for a month from harming any living being (even animal), from telling an untruth, from theft, flesh and honey; engage in constant thought on Viṣnu; no reviling of śāstra, sacrifice or devatās; partake of naivedya with silence every day; same procedure in Mārg., P. and M. and other months except that flowers, incense and naivedya are different; HV II.
+with pañcagavya and partake of it; worship of Vasudeva with bāṇa flowers, sandalwood paste and sumptuous naive dya; resolve to abstain for a month from harming any living being (even animal), from telling an untruth, from theft, flesh and honey; engage in constant thought on Viṣṇu; no reviling of śāstra, sacrifice or devatās; partake of naivedya with silence every day; same procedure in Mārg., P. and M. and other months except that flowers, incense and naivedya are different; HV II.
 636-638 (from Vi.
 Dh.).
 It is worthy of note that this vrata was imparted to Devaki, mother of Kṛspa, who wanted a good son and she was asked to worship

 Vasudeva who is no other than her own son.
-Viṣnupañcaka--the last five days of K. are so called; worship
+Viṣṇupañcaka--the last five days of K. are so called; worship

-Hari and Rādhā during those five days with five upacaras
+Hari and Rādhā during those five days with five upacāras

 List of vrdtas

 413

-viz. gandha &c.; all sins being destroyed he goes to Visṇu. loka; various ways of service are described viz. worship on 11th, drinking cow's urine on 12th, milk on 13th, curds on 14th, worship Kesava on 15th and drink pañcagavya in evening, or worship Hari with Tulasi leaves; Pad.
+viz. gandha &c.; all sins being destroyed he goes to Viṣṇu. loka; various ways of service are described viz. worship on 11th, drinking cow's urine on 12th, milk on 13th, curds on 14th, worship Kesava on 15th and drink pañcagavya in evening, or worship Hari with Tulasi leaves; Pad.
 III.

 23. 1-33.
-Viṣnupada or Disnupadi-name of the four zodiacal signs of
+Viṣṇupada or Disnupadi-name of the four zodiacal signs of

 Vrsabha, Simha, Vrścika and Kumbha; vide KN 332 and

 under Saṅkrānti above p.
-213. Viṣnupadavrata-begin on Pūrvāsādha-naksatra in Āsādha;
+213. Viṣṇupadavrata-begin on Pūrvāsādha-naksatra in Āsādha;

-worship the three steps of Visnu placed in milk or ghee; performer to subsist on sacrificial food (havisya ) at night alone; in Srāvana on Uttarāsādhā worship of Govinda and Viṣnu's three steps, gift and food being different; in Bh. on Pūrvāsādhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣnuloka; HV II.
+worship the three steps of Viṣṇu placed in milk or ghee; performer to subsist on sacrificial food (havisya ) at night alone; in Srāvana on Uttarāsādhā worship of Govinda and Viṣṇu's three steps, gift and food being different; in Bh. on Pūrvāsādhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣṇuloka; HV II.
 665-667 (from Vi.
 Dh.).

-Viṣṇuprabodha-Rising of Viṣnu from sleep in K. Vide pp. 109
+Viṣṇuprabodha-Rising of Viṣṇu from sleep in K. Vide pp. 109

 110 above and HK 903–4, KR 421-425.
 Viṣṇuprāptivrata-fast on dvādasi, arghya to the Sun with the

-words 'Namo Nārāyaṇāya '; worship of Visnu image with white flowers with the mantra 'O, best among gods 10 support of earth I having accepted with a gracious mind these flowers may the Lord Visṇu be pleased with me'; he should subsist on syāmāka (millet) or corn that ripens in sixty days from sowing with condiments, rice or barley or nivāra ( wild rice ); then pāraṇā; performer reaches Vispu
+words 'Namo Nārāyaṇāya '; worship of Viṣṇu image with white flowers with the mantra 'O, best among gods 10 support of earth I having accepted with a gracious mind these flowers may the Lord Viṣṇu be pleased with me'; he should subsist on syāmāka (millet) or corn that ripens in sixty days from sowing with condiments, rice or barley or nivāra ( wild rice ); then pāraṇā; performer reaches Vispu

 loka; KKV 343–344, HV I. 1203–4 (from Bhav.).
 Viṇṇı:lakṣavartivrata-cleanse cotton of dust and pieces of grass

-&c. on an auspicious tithi and lagna and spin threads there from four finger-breadths in length and five such threads would make a wick; one hundred thousand of such wicks immersed in ghee placed in a vessel of silver or bell-metal should be kindled before Viṣnu image; the proper time for kindling is either K., M., or Vai., the last being the best; every day a thousand or two thousand lighted wicks should be waved before Viṣnu; finish the vrata on pūrnimā of one of the above three months; then udyāpana; nowadays this is done in the Deccan by women only ; VKD 383-398.
+&c. on an auspicious tithi and lagna and spin threads there from four finger-breadths in length and five such threads would make a wick; one hundred thousand of such wicks immersed in ghee placed in a vessel of silver or bell-metal should be kindled before Viṣṇu image; the proper time for kindling is either K., M., or Vai., the last being the best; every day a thousand or two thousand lighted wicks should be waved before Viṣṇu; finish the vrata on pūrnimā of one of the above three months; then udyāpana; nowadays this is done in the Deccan by women only ; VKD 383-398.

 414